Jane Clark Park

 Baseball, softball and soccer/football fields are available for rent.

-This entire park will be closed starting early July 2013.
+This entire park was closed early July 2013.
 The playground, baseball diamonds, and soccer field will reopen in the fall of 2013.
 The rest of the park will reopen in the spring of 2014, once the grass is established.

 The north end playfield project had its beginning nearly 20 years ago.
 The first financial support came from the estate of the late Benjamin L. Harvey.
 The field bears the name of Mr. Harvey's mother.
 The land at North 39th & Orchard was purchased by the park district from Pierce county at a tax sale in 1935.
 Some work was done at the site by WPA crews during depression days, but the present operations retrieved the 8.5 acre field from under a thicket of alders which had grown up during the war years. (from "Long-Planned North End Playfield is Growing" in the May 28, 1948 Tacoma Labor Advocate)